NathanTBeene/PBS-Editor/README.md

 ## Overview

+> [!NOTE]
+> Importing functionality has not yet been implemented, however it's the next thing I'm working on.

 Provides a visual editor for Pokemon Essentials PBS data, letting you:

 - **Manage Pokemon**: Create, edit, and manage Pokemon data including stats, types, abilities, moves, and more